No Kings Protests: A Partisan Pro-DNC Circus; The Trump Admin's Escalating Strikes on "Drug Boats" and Militarization of the Caribbean

 And that's exactly what's happening now.

-Here is uh Pete Hagseth, the newly named Secretary of War, which I think is much more accurate name than Secretary of Defense.
+Here is Pete Hagseth, the newly named Secretary of War, which I think is much more accurate name than Secretary of Defense.

-On October 19th, he posted this to his ex account.
+On October 19th, he posted this to his ex-account.

 On October 17th, at the direction of President Trump, the Department of War conducted a lethal kinetic strike on a vessel affiliated with the ELN, a designated terrorist organization that was operating in the U.S. Southcom area of responsibility.

-The vessel was known by our intelligence to be involved in illicit narcotic smuggling, was traveling along a known narco trafficking route and was transporting substantial amounts of narcotics.
+The vessel was known by our intelligence to be involved in illicit narcotic smuggling, was traveling along a known narco-trafficking route and was transporting substantial amounts of narcotics.

-All three terrorists were killed and no U.S. forces were harmed in the strike.
+All three terrorists were killed, and no U.S. forces were harmed in the strike.

-I was doing reporting on that all the time, and Ron Paul was always there denouncing it, and now he's denouncing President Trump's program policy based on exactly the same rationale because the policies are identical.
+And now he's denouncing President Trump's program policy based on exactly the same rationale because the policies are identical.

-They use the same legal frameworks, they're both based on the war on terror.
+They're both based on the war on terror.

 And in order to justify just killing them without any evidence presented or anything like that.